InoueTakayuki/chat-space/README.md

 ### Association
-- has_many :users
+- has_many :users, through: :members
-- has_many :massages
+- has_many :members
-- belongs_to :member
+- has_many :messages